ropensci/rzmq/README.rst

 Purpose
 =======

-rzmq is a binding for ZMQ (http://www.zeromq.org/).
+rzmq is an R binding for ZMQ (http://www.zeromq.org/).

 Features